Kachalsky v. Cacace: Supreme Court

-Certiorari was denied April 15, 2013, however it is expected that the SCOTUS will hear a case like it, as the Circuit Courts are divided in their opinions on the issue of public handgun carry permit policies.
+Certiorari was denied April 15, 2013, however it was widely expected that the Supreme Court would eventually hear a case on the issue, as the Circuit Courts were divided in their opinions on public handgun carry permit policies.
 Woollard v.
-Sheridan, initially decided in favor of a plaintiff seeking to renew a Maryland CCW permit, was overturned on appeal by the Fourth Circuit along similar reasoning as the Second Circuit's here, while Moore v.
+Sheridan, initially decided in favor of a plaintiff seeking to renew a Maryland concealed carry permit, was overturned on appeal by the Fourth Circuit along reasoning similar to the Second Circuit's here, while Moore v.
 Madigan, a case challenging Illinois' no-issue permitting policy, was decided in favor of the Plaintiffs and subsequently upheld by the Seventh Circuit.

+Nearly a decade later, the Supreme Court revisited the same question in New York State Rifle & Pistol Association, Inc. v.
+Bruen (2022).
+In Bruen, the Court struck down New York’s "proper cause" requirement, holding that the Second Amendment protects the right of ordinary citizens to carry firearms in public for self-defense.
+This ruling effectively overruled the reasoning of Kachalsky and similar appellate decisions, resolving the prior circuit split.